XSploit-Team/Hackbox-Installation/README.md

 ## How to install

+*Remember to have virtualization enabled in your BIOS, google your motherboard/machine to find a guide on how to enable it.
+It should be enabled by default.
+But if VMWare doesn't work, then it might need to be enabled manually.*

 If you don't already have WMWare installed, you can [install it from here for free](https://www.vmware.com/products/workstation-player.html).

 First you need to download our WMWare image files.
 You can [download the compressed files here](https://drive.proton.me/urls/Z80S491DJ8#XAQLfAfGp9GK).
 When downloaded, extract using [7Zip](https://www.7-zip.org/download.html) or any other 7z compatible decompressors.
 For convenience, you could move the folder to another place, but it's not necessary.